boldbi/bold-bi-docs/docs/site-administration/notification-settings.md

 ![Admin system notification settings](/static/assets/site-administration/images/admin-system-notifications.png)

-System notifications will appear in the bottom left corner above the user's profile picture, as shown in the following image.
+System notifications will appear at the top right corner near to the user's profile picture, as shown in the following image.

 ![Notifications section](/static/assets/site-administration/images/notifications-icon.png)